sirine-chahma/DSCI_532_L02_group207_dashboards/proposal.md

 Usage scenarios are typically written in a narrative style and include the specific context of usage, tasks associated with that usage context, and a hypothetical walkthrough of how the user would accomplish those tasks with your app.
 If you are using a Kaggle dataset, you may use their "Overview (inspiration)" to create your usage scenario, or you may come up with your own inspiration.

-An example usage scenario with tasks (tasks are indicated in brackets, i.e. [task])

 > Our research questions are :
 Given some sites and some varieties, what variety of barley had the highest yield during a specific year?